 I wrote the original ‘Top 10 Reasons to Become a Respiratory Therapist’ a few years ago.
 The post exploded on social networks on Respiratory Week of last year.
-The Post was shared over 30,000 times.
-This year’s Respiratory Week is October 22, 2017 to October 28, 2017 and I hope to double the amount of shares.
-Thus I’ve updates the original post and have added some extra content.
+The post was shared over 30,000 times.
+This year’s Respiratory Week is from October 22, 2017, to October 28, 2017, and I hope to double the number of shares.
+Thus I’ve updated the original post and have added some extra content.

-In Hospital Respiratory Therapists (RT) are part of an elite team of Doctors, Nurses, and many other Health Care Professionals.
-This team works together in the most intense experiences life can offer from emergency traumas to neonatal resuscitation.
-Outside the Hospital Respiratory Therapist are part of a collaborative processes involving medical and healthcare professionals in developing care plans for patient and the patient’s family.
+Hospital Respiratory Therapists (RT) are part of an elite team of Doctors, Nurses, and many other Health Care Professionals.
+This team works together in the most intense experiences life can offer, from emergency traumas to neonatal resuscitation.
+In addition, outside the Hospital, Respiratory Therapists are part of a collaborative process involving medical and healthcare professionals in developing care plans for the patient and the patient’s family.

 2. The vast amount of areas to work